 In traditional solutions, accessing information from applications such as Outlook, Teams, OneDrive, OneNote, File Explorer, requires a significant load time, because the data is not in the user's virtual machine / desktop.

-However, now, with Windows Virtual Desktop (and FSLogic technology), when the user connects to their virtual desktop, they immediately have all the information of their Office 365 session as if it were on their own local disk, although the virtual machine that is assigned to you when you connect is different.
+However, now, with Azure Virtual Desktop (and FSLogic technology), the user when connecting to their virtual desktop immediately has all the information of their Office 365 session as if it were on their own local disk, even if the virtual machine that is assigned to you when you connect is different.